alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 Learn how to implement objects and classes.
 Learn about inheritance and encapsulation.
 Incorporate basic design patterns into your code.
 There are many resources online.

 For example, [CS50x][8] is a free course from Harvard provided by Edx.
-It will teach you the basics of how computers, programming languages, algorithms and data-structures work and pave the way for the rest of your journey.
+It goes over the basics of how computers, programming languages, algorithms and data-structures work.

 ##4) Try to get an internship##